 It was his handsome appearance that first captured the attention of 19-year-old Rue Carmen, an engineering student and member of the Equestrian Team at the University of West Georgia in Carrollton.
 “I was on the internet looking for a horse,” Carmen said.
 “I was looking for a project horse, one I could work with and develop.
 As a college student, my price range wasn’t very big.
 Naturally, we first looked for horses in Georgia.
 I didn’t think I would have to go up to Virginia.
 But I found the TRF, and `Big’ was the first horse I looked at.

 Consider adopting a horse from the islands!
 We are pleased to have Caribbean Thoroughbred Aftercare (CTA) join our growing family of Thoroughbred rescue and retraining centers.

-Did you know that hundreds of Thoroughbred racehorses arrive in Puerto Rico and surrounding islands each year?
-Imagine the challenge of transitioning them back to the States.
-CTA believes every racehorse deserves a happy ending – even if that race career ends in a remote Caribbean destination.
+Did you know that hundreds of Thoroughbred racehorses bred in the States arrive in Puerto Rico and surrounding islands each year?
+Plus, all of the racehorses bred in Puerto Rico annually are also US horses, and are registered with the Jockey Club with their charts maintained by Equibase.
+Imagine the challenge of transitioning thoroughbreds born in the States back to the mainland.
+CTA believes every racehorse deserves a happy ending – even if that race career ends in a remote Caribbean destination

 We are pleased to welcome Florida TRAC as a listing organization.
 Check back soon to view their horses!